Do I need a summer camp permit?

 Pool and Swim Requirements

-Does my Camp Director and Aquatic Director need to attend orientation?
+Does my Camp Director and Aquatic Director have to attend the orientation?

-Yes, if s/he is a new Camp Director or Aquatics Director and have never attended the orientation or workshop in the past, or when deemed necessary by the Department.
+Yes, if s/he is a new Camp Director or Aquatic Director and have never attended the orientation or workshop in the past, or when deemed necessary by the Department.

 Certificate of Occupancy and Letter of No Objection Questions

-I am a renewing camp; do I need a new letter of no objection?
-Letters of No Objection are only valid for one year.
+I am a returning camp; do I need a new Letter of No Objection?

 Food Certification Questions